A guide for supporting university and college students who stammer.

-You can make a real difference to a student who stammers and their experiences at college or university.
-It doesn't take much to provide the right support once you understand what stammering is and the impact it has.
+You can make a real difference to a student who stammers and their experience at college or university.
+It doesn't take much to provide the right support once you understand what impact stammering can have.

-- Having a stammer, and other people’s reactions to it, can significantly affect the way someone thinks and feels about themselves.
+Having a stammer, and other peoples' reactions to it, can significantly affect the way someone thinks and feels about themselves.
 People who stammer report feeling ashamed, frustrated, embarrassed or anxious.
+The extent to which stammering might impact on a person's studies will be unique to them.
+No two people stammer in the same way.

-- A common way of coping with stammering is to try and avoid it, out of fear of being judged negatively.
-A student who stammers might say less than they want to, swap a difficult word for an easier one, avoid situations such as giving presentations, and use fillers (‘ums’ and ‘ers’) before a difficult word.
+A common way of coping with stammering is to try and minimise it, having been judged negatively in the past because of it.
+So, whereas stammering may be very noticeable in some students, it might not be in others.
+A student who stammers might say less than they want to or avoid situations such as giving presentations.
+They might swap a difficult word for an easier one and use fillers ('ums' and 'ers') before a difficult word.

-- Introductions: saying your name can be particularly tough if you stammer.
+- Introductions.
+Saying your name can be particularly tough if you stammer as you can't substitute it for a word that's easier to say.

-- Speaking in front of a group: a challenging situation for lots of people and especially those who stammer, anxious about being judged negatively.
+- Speaking in front of a group.
+A challenging situation for lots of people, especially those who stammer.
+They can feel anxious about being judged negatively for the way they speak.

 It is likely that students who stammer will feel anxious about: